opensourcefeed/opensourcefeed.github.io/desktop-moksha.md

 logo: icon_moksha.png
 preview: moksha-preview.jpg
 home_page: http://www.bodhilinux.com/moksha-desktop/
+window_manager: true
+description: Moksha is a continuation of all good features from Enlightenment 17.x series.
 ---

  **Moksha** is a continuation of the Enlightenment 17 desktop.
 It consists of the back porting of bug fixes and features from future Enlightenment releases, as well as the removal of half finished / broken things E17 contained.